roshanadhikari2073/KarKarJavaProblem/README.md

-Welcome to the karkar Coding Test.
+Welcome to the Karkar (Coded by RoshanAdhikari) Coding Test.

 Please read the problem statement for the requirements.